Effort Certification Under Uniform Guidance

 The exception process is as follows:

-1. Exceptions to the effort certification and electronic document approval deadline may be granted by ORA for certain extenuating circumstances.
-Examples would be an extended illness of the certifier or a change in departmental personnel that delayed certification.
+1. Exceptions to the effort certification and electronic document approval deadline may be granted by ORA for certain extenuating circumstances preventing appropriate review and approval.

 2. Requests for exception must be formally communicated to ORA via e-mail at least five days before the certification deadline.
 E-mails may be sent to ORA_ACE@indiana.edu.